Stevenfavour/Linuxfundametal0/README13.md

 ![](/Img13/e2.png)

-Here is what the architecture would look like, diagramatically.
+Here is what the architecture would look like, diagrammatically.

 ![](/Img13/snn.png)